 – 2018 Office for Students report, Austin et al

-The award has been running since 2000 and there are now over 860 National Teaching Fellows, with up to 55 individuals receiving the award each year.
+The award has been running since 2000 and there are now more than 815 National Teaching Fellows, with up to 55 individuals receiving the award each year.
 On gaining the award, fellows play an ongoing role in enhancing teaching and learning within their institution, the HE sector and further afield.

 Collaborative Award for Teaching Excellence (CATE)

 Introduced in 2016, the Collaborative Award for Teaching Excellence (CATE) recognises and rewards the key role that teamwork plays in enhancing teaching and learning through collaborative approaches in higher education.

 Since 2016, 30 finalists have been recognised, with 12 of them being awarded funding to continue their collaborative work and further their impact.

 Global Teaching Excellence Award (GTEA)